-You can create a Bluetooth proxy (a DIY Bluetooth gateway) which can read data from sensors around the home.
 All you need is an ESP32 development board which will use wifi and Bluetooth to send information to Home Assistant.
 I DON’T use the web-based ‘ready-made BT proxy project’ at ESPHOME.
 I use the method below to ensure that I can see, and edit the device in the esphome dashboard as well as in Home Assistant.

 Presently I get data from my SVARA ventilation fans, Xiaomi room temperature sensors and Xiaomi Nightlights.
-The temperature sensors give me day by day history graphs – while the Nightlights detect motion which I use to turn on a corridor light.
+The temperature sensors give me day by day history graphs – while the Nightlights detect motion which I might use to turn on a corridor light.
 The Bluetooth proxy reacts to my Switchbot water leak sensors.
 At a some point I will get Home Assistant listening out for the presence of my phone.

 Not every xiaomi device works with Home Assistant – these do however (product code in brackets)